10 Thirst-Quenching Drinks from Poland’s Past

 from Poland’s Past, Dookoła Śląska (Tour of Silesia): a bicycle race whose winner received a trophy from 'Raz Dwa Trzy' (One Two Three), the weekly sports magazine publis, napoje_nac.jpg

-How did Poles quench their thirst on hot summer days?
-Find out in our mini-guide to the most popular cold drinks from the past century.
-Some of them have faded into oblivion, others have never lost their popularity while others are now enjoying a revival after years of absence.
+How did Poles quench their thirst on the hot summer (olden) days?
+Find out in Culture.pl's mini-guide to the most popular cold drinks from the past century.
+Some of them have faded into oblivion, while others have never lost their popularity – and some even enjoying a revival.

-Here is what Maria Ochorowicz-Monatowa wrote about bread kvass (kwas chlebowy) in her Uniwesalna Książka Kucharska (editor’s translation: The Universal Cookbook):
+Here is what Maria Ochorowicz-Monatowa wrote about bread kvass (kwas chlebowy) in her Uniwersalna Książka Kucharska (The Universal Cookbook):